jentery/mdia200v6/worksheet1.md

 ## When to Submit It

 A response to Worksheet 1 is due by 10am on Thursday, January 29th, but there is a 24-hour grace period.
-I will deduct five points for every business day I receive Worksheet 1 after 10am on Friday, January 30th.
-I will close the submission portal for Worksheet 1 at 10am on Thursday, February 12th, and cannot accept any submissions after the portal is closed.
+We will deduct five points for every business day we receive Worksheet 1 after 10am on Friday, January 30th.
+We will close the submission portal for Worksheet 1 at 10am on Thursday, February 12th, and cannot accept any submissions after the portal is closed.

-I will not accept any submissions by email.
+We will not accept any submissions by email.
 Thanks for understanding.